-In accordance with 40 CFR 2.203, applicants may claim all or a portion of their application/proposal as confidential business information.
-EPA will evaluate confidentiality claims in accordance with 40 CFR Part 2.
-Applicants must clearly mark applications/proposals or portions of applications/proposals they claim as confidential.
+EPA recommends that you do not include confidential business information ("CBI") in your proposal.
+However, if confidential business information is included, it will be treated in accordance with 40 CFR 2.203.
+Applicants must clearly indicate which portion(s) of their proposal they are claiming as CBI.
+EPA will evaluate such claims in accordance with 40 CFR Part 2.
 If no claim of confidentiality is made, EPA is not required to make the inquiry to the applicant otherwise required by 40 CFR 2.204(c)(2) prior to disclosure.
-However, competitive proposals/applications are considered confidential and protected from disclosure prior to the completion of the competitive selection process.
+The Agency protects competitive proposals from disclosure under applicable provisions of the Freedom of Information Act prior to the completion of the competitive selection process.